The Kennedy Willis Center

 Established in 1996, the Kennedy Willis Center at Pathfinder Village has a three-fold mission: to provide continuing education for families and the community-at-large regarding best practices in supporting individuals with developmental disabilities, to serve as an information and life planning resource for families who have a family member with a developmental disability, and to host and conduct research related to Down syndrome and developmental disabilities.

-The Center is staffed by a full time administrator and support staff with additional support of graduate and undergraduate students from area colleges and universities.
+The Center is staffed by a full-time administrator and support staff with the additional support of graduate and undergraduate students from area colleges and universities.

 Read more about the Kennedy Willis Center's latest news and activities in our latest newsletter.